nexy7574/conduwuit-admin-api-proxy/README.md

 This is more of a proof of concept than anything, and may not be as functional as you would require for a production deployment.

+Hopefully, once all the admin features are implemented, the synapse compatibility module will allow for the Synapse Admin web app to be used with conduwuit.

 ## Usage

 You will need `fastapi[standard]`.
 You can install it with `pip install fastapi[standard]`.